Skip to main content

 • network: tcp

-So in minimal examples, only add vef.redis when the application really depends on Redis.
+So in minimal examples, leave vef.redis out unless the application really depends on Redis.
+When it does, configure enabled = true intentionally.

 vef.monitor